Women's tennis: History

-Features of Women's Tennis
+Features of women's tennis

 In women's tennis matches the ball is usually played without effect (less than lift) and games tend to play more from the baseline; typing is generally less powerful than men.
+The game is made in a more tactical speed and anticipation.
 The service is also less powerful; it is relatively less important than for men.
 However, there has been a noted evolution in this field since the 1990s, women's tennis is improving and is growing more and more popular.